Saturday, October 28, 2006

 Greg Abbott is a state employee.
 State law prohibits state employees from using state resources for political purposes.
 It's stealing the taxpayers' money.

+Hey Greg, WRONG is WRONG, LYING is LYING, and STEALING is STEALING.
 There's no difference between stealing a penny and stealing a dollar; cheating on a test or cheating in an election; little white lies or whoppers.

+Just like all the other insider politicians, Greg Abbott thinks he has an entitlement to his public office, as if it were his personal property.
 Greg Abbott is so sure of his entitlement to public office, he thinks he has a special privilege to steal public equipment and resources to promote himself.
 If he doesn't apply the law to himself, then he'll also selectively enforce the law -- and that is what he does.
+He gives free passes to big campaign contributors through non-enforcement of consumer protection laws; but enforces the law vigorously against those who are defenseless and usually penniless.

 He garnishes a child's bank account so he can get a statistic claiming he's collected child support -- by taking the money from the very child the money was intended for.